This page contains documentation related to safely constructing a Forest instance.

 - A newly constructed Forest with parents

-and edge labels edge_labels
+parent and edge labels edge_labels.

 - Exceptions